akornatskyy/wheezy.web/doc/userguide.rst

 template specific constructs.
 Preprocessor for Mako / Jinja2 /
 Tenjin / Wheezy.Template templates translates widgets to template engine specific operations offering optimal performance.

-If you are using template engine with preprocessing you can eliminate need to wrap widgets explicitely in your handler (since all calls to widgets in template are replaced with appropriate template native constructs).

 Read more about available widgets in `wheezy.html`_ package.